 - Improve user experience

-Writing has become more and more popular with social media, emails, eBooks, and blog posts.
+The list goes on and on.
+Bottom line is, storytelling is used more and more as it’s how people connect emotionally with brands.
 But with so much content out there on the Internet, you need to stand out from the crowd.

 Make sure that you’ve got a great hook by using one of these 5 things